cs1730/csx730-uthread/README.md

 can be allocated using `malloc(3)`, use of `mmap(2)` is recommended as it guarantees the memory will be allocated at a nearby page boundary.
-You should [actively avoid](https://lwn.net/Articles/294001/) use of the `MAP_GROWSDOWN` flag when using `mmap`.
-If you are allocating memory for a stack using `mmap(2)`, then simply treat the returned pointer to the mapped area as the end of the stack, then add the stack size to compute the initial stack pointer value.
+You should [actively avoid](https://lwn.net/Articles/294001/) use of the `MAP_GROWSDOWN` flag when using `mmap(2)` for a stack.
+Instead simply treat the returned pointer to the mapped area as the end of the stack, then add the stack size to compute the initial stack pointer value.

 In this project, you are tasked with implementing a preemptive multitasking, user-mode thread library in C and a little bit of x86 assembly!
 Some starter code is provided.